Brain and libido

 Dr. Alexander Grant, MD, PhD: Urologist & Men's Health Advocate

-Testosterone mainly supports libido and erectile function, but it doesn’t directly increase Intravaginal Ejaculatory Latency Time (typically about 5–7 minutes) because ejaculation timing is largely a serotonin‑mediated neurological reflex.
-Low testosterone can still make you feel like you’re finishing “too fast” by destabilizing erections and creating a rush-to-finish pattern—here’s what actually controls stamina and when ...
+Testosterone mainly supports libido and erectile function, but it does not directly increase Intravaginal Ejaculatory Latency Time (typically about 5 to 7 minutes) because ejaculation timing is largely a serotonin-mediated neurological reflex.
+Low testosterone can still make you feel like you are finishing “too fast” by destabilizing erections and creating a rush-to-finish pattern.
+Here is ...

 What happens if we release sperm daily?
 What science says about testosterone, muscle, and men’s health